RadDx logo

 Works with CT, MRI, ultrasound, and X-ray reports.

-Diverticulosis means the colon has small outpouchings called diverticula.
+A diverticulosis means the scan showed the colon has small outpouchings called diverticula.
 It is common, especially with age, and may be found incidentally on CT.
 The word diverticulosis alone does not mean infection or inflammation.
+That still does not establish the cause or urgency by itself.

 Also seen as: colonic diverticulosis, diverticular disease.